Unity-Technologies/EntityComponentSystemSamples/ECSSamples/Assets/HelloCube/2. IJobChunk/README.md

 Notice that you have to do a little more manual setup for an IJobChunkJob.
 This includes constructing an EntityQuery that identifies which Component types the System operates upon.
 You must also pass ArchetypeChunkComponentType objects to the Job, which you then use inside the Job to get the NativeArray instances required to access the Component arrays themselves.

-Systems using IJobChunk can handle more complex situations than those supported by IJobForEach, while maintaining maximum efficiency.
+Systems using IJobChunk can handle more complex situations than those supported by Entities.ForEach, while maintaining maximum efficiency.

 ## Converting from GameObject to Entity